 (Joint with Kehinde Ajayi)

-This paper examines the determinants of gender differences in schooling choices
+We examine the determinants of gender differences in schooling choices using

 The Psycho-Social Benefits of Access to Contraception: Experimental Evidence from Zambia